pushtikadia/pushtikadia/README.md

 - 🎓 BTech CSE Student
 - 💻 Interested in Web, Backend, AI, and Open-Source
 - 🔭 Always working on something new
 - 📚 Learning new skills every day
-- 🎯 Goal : Become a strong problem solver & build real-world impactful projects
 - 😀 Currently Learning : Python And It's Libraries Like Pandas,Numpy,Matplotlib,Django
 - 🤝 Open for collaborations and exciting ideas
 - 📩 My Email : pushtikadia@gmail.com